 The Lumariver Depth of Field Calculator (Lumariver DoF) is an app for your mobile device that helps you maximize the sharpness of your photographs.
 It's primarily intended for landscape, architecture and similar photography genres where the goal is to have a sharp image front to back.
 Rather than being a calculator for theoretical exercises it's designed for being a practical tool in the field.

-It's available for Android and iOS (distributed via the official stores, search for "lumariver") and the user interface is optimized for one-hand operation on mobile phones, but it will scale up to tablet screen sizes too.
+It's available for Android and iOS (distributed via the official stores, search for "lumariver") and the user interface is optimized for one-hand operation on mobile phones, but it will also scale up to tablet screen sizes.

 Here's a video with a 90 seconds run-through of the app's main functions (no sound).
 It's not intended to show how things work in detail, just to get a feel for the app:

 Below is an an instruction video for the app's depth of field and tilt screens.
 It doesn't contain more information than in this written documentation but you may prefer this way of learning.
 The settings screens are not covered in the video though so you need to read this manual for that part.

 Before using the app for the first time: